lhm0/rotating_sphere/README.md

 1. these three resistors set the forward peak current of the LEDs.
 1k corresponds to 20 mA, 270 Ohms corresponds to 75 mA.
 2. I had copied this part of the schematic from an earlier project, changed the value but missed to change the component in the production data.
 As a result, I worked with 20mA, although I thought it was 75.
 3. I have changed the resistors in my unit from 1k to 270 Ohm in the meantime (what a pain: these are 0402 resistors!).
-Yes, it is brighter.
-But it comes with a complication: if you set the brightness in the user interface too high, the processor crashes.
-I am not sure yet, why that happens.
-My guess is that the voltage breaks down, as the power conspumtion goes up with higher brightness, obviously.
-I will further look into this, but it needs some time.
+Yes, it is significantly brighter.
+For some reason, colors look even more saturated, now.
+The color animation, which can be seen in the video, looks stunning.
+4. However, higher brightness means higher power consumption.
+If you supply the device with a 12 V power plug (12V, 2A), you can not run it at 100% brightness.
+I found that the processor crashes, when you go too high.
+This is obviously a voltage breakdown.
+5. Fortunately, I designed the power supply such that it can be operated with up to 24V.
+When you run the sphere with 17V or above, you can go up to 100% brightness.
-4. Here is my recommendation: use 270 Ohm resistors.
-Even if you reduce the brightness setting, so that the device works flawlessly, it is brighter than before (with 1k).
-It should not be a big deal to limit the brightness in the software.
+6. Here is my recommendation: use 270 Ohm resistors.
+If you run the device at 12V, you need to reduce the brightness setting, so that the device works flawlessly.
+If you want more, you need a power supply with more than 17V, 2 or better 3 A (consumption depends on motor speed).
-5. I have updated the schematic and the production file in the meantime.
+7. I have updated the schematic and the production file in the meantime.

 ![Rotating LED Sphere](images/Title_page.jpg)